biocommons/anyvar/docs/source/configuration/service_info.rst

 Example service-info YAML file
 ==============================

-This demonstrates required and optional parameters for the service info definition file:
+The following example shows the required and optional fields that may appear in a service-info definition file:

 .. literalinclude:: ../../../.service_info_example.yaml